Most of the training we work on is technical, and in many projects, the desire is to have employees take training weeks before a system goes live.

 Would you want to take a course you don’t think you need?
 If training is offered too early, you risk people thinking they don’t need it.
 You risk them putting it off or not taking it seriously because it’s future them’s problem.

 I’d hate to see what happens if training is available more than two weeks before a system is launched.
 That would be a huge waste of effort in multiple ways.
-It’s a huge waste of training creation time, time taking training, lack of employee preparation, and many other negative repercussions.
+It’s a huge waste of training creation time, time taken for training, lack of employee preparation, and many other negative repercussions.

 Solutions To Not Training Too Early

-This seems like an easy answer: make the training available closer to when needed!
+Not training too early seems like an easy answer: make the training available closer to when needed!

 Simple, right?